The Rev. Bill Garrison

 Administrator

 Minerva is bilingual in English and Spanish.
-She received her Bachelor of Arts in Business Administration with an emphasis in accounting from Cal State Fullerton.
-Before joining St. Andrew’s in 2009, Minerva worked as a parish accountant in a local church, as an administrative assistant at the Sisters of St. Joseph in Orange, and as a staff accountant in a local business.
+She earned her Bachelor of Arts in Business Administration with an emphasis in accounting from Cal State Fullerton.
+Prior to joining St. Andrew’s in 2009, Minerva held positions as a parish accountant at a local church, as an administrative assistant at the Center for Spiritual Development of the Sisters of St. Joseph in Orange, and as a staff accountant in a local business.
 She is blessed to be a part of this loving and welcoming community.
-What makes her most excited is interacting with parishioners and assisting with the financial management of the Church.
-She enjoys spending time with her husband and their two children at their home in Fullerton.
+Her main interest lies in building connections with parishioners and contributing to the Church’s financial management.
+In her free time, she enjoys hiking with her husband and their two children and exploring the beautiful landscapes of Orange County.

 Honour Harry